 4. Top the apple mixture with the remaining pie crust, press the edges of the top and bottom crust together all along the pie plate.
 You can make a decorate edge or use a fork to seal.
 Lightly brush the top crust with the milk.
 Then take additional white sugar and cinnamon and generously sprinkle over the crust.
 Lastly, cut several vent holes in top.
 Make them wider than just a slit, you need to let the steam vent out.

 4. Bake at 450 for 10 minutes.
 Then reduce heat to 350 and bake 40 minutes.
-Let pie cool before slicing, rewarm the pie in the oven or place slices in the microwave for warm apple pie.
+Allow the pie to cool for at least 3 hours before slicing, this well help reduce a runny pie by cutting into it too soon!

 5. While the pie is baking you can prepare the apple juice sauce.
 Pour all of your extra juices into a small put and add the tablespoons of cornstarch and the cinnamon and nutmeg.
 Bring to a boil, then reduce to simmer about 5 minutes.
 Pour into a bowl or jar, spoon over pie with vanilla ice cream!

-It’s important to let the apples rest for the 20-25 minutes.
-This will really prevent the runny pie.
+It’s important to let the apples rest for the hour.
+This will really prevent a super runny pie.
 There’s still plenty of sugar and sweet in the pie even with these juices removed.

 The apple juice sauce is optional, but a great way to use the juices and not discard them!
-It doesn’t get very thick, don’t add more corn starch or it will start tasting chalky.
+It doesn’t get very thick, don’t add too much corn starch or it will start tasting chalky.
 Chill in the fridge to make it thicker.